Skip to main content

 sudo nano /boot/firmware/config.txt

-• Add the following lines at the end of the file
+• Add the following content at the end of the file:

 enable_uart=1